-- 7.1 One of the saving graces that has become apparent in the last seven days is the extent to which family advocates are equipped for remote access.
+7.1 One of the saving graces that has become apparent in the last seven days first week after the Prime Minister's announcement has been is the extent to which family advocates are equipped for remote access.
 A survey conducted by the FLBA has revealed that both in London and the Regions the Bar is well equipped with remote access options in chambers (see Appendix 3).
-Many chambers have systems with a number of licenses, some of which are capable of being be 'donated' to host users in the court, in particular, judges, on a case by case basis. - 7.2 Within this context, and before considering each of the options, and the lessons that have been learnt to date in using each of them, a number of consistent messages have become apparent over the course of the past week: - (a) The number of communication and information technology platforms that are available is sizeable, with at least four (Skype for Business, Microsoft Teams, Zoom and Lifesize) being in regular use by various agencies, barrister's chambers and solicitors firms; - (b) There is a very wide range of views as to the ease of use and efficacy of each of the main 'off the shelf' each platforms, some views being evidence based, some based on personal preference and experience.
-In this context, it will be difficult to identify and promote the use of a single 'off the shelf' platform and achieve buy-in from all of the agencies and lawyers involved with respect to the choice. - (c) Objectively, there are a number of advantages and a number of disadvantages that can be identified in respect of each of the 'off the shelf' communication platform solutions. - (d) Importantly, it is apparent that many 'off the shelf' communication platforms allow a user with a licence to 'invite in' the judiciary to a video link based on that platform at no charge to the MOJ, subject to equipment compatibility issues that appear commonly to arise in respect of DOM1 machines. - (e) It is apparent that different court areas have already started to reach their own local solutions with different communications platforms according to local circumstances and local tastes.
+Many chambers have systems with a number of licenses, some of which are capable of being be 'donated' to host users in the court, in particular, judges, on a case by case basis.
+At the same time, it must be remembered that some solicitors firms, particularly those who rely on legal aid, have been forced to furlough paralegals, assistants and support staff, which has increased the workload for solicitors, and may not be in a position to invest in technology at this time.

+7.2 Within this context, and before considering each of the options, and the lessons that have been learnt to date in using each of them, a number of consistent messages have become apparent over the course of the past week following the Prime Minister's announcement on 16 March 2020:

+- (a) The number of communication and information technology platforms that are available is sizeable, with at least four (Skype for Business, Microsoft Teams, Zoom and Lifesize) being in regular use by various agencies, barrister's chambers and solicitors firms; - (b) There is a very wide range of views as to the ease of use and efficacy of each of the main 'off the shelf' each platforms, some views being evidence based, some based on personal preference and experience.
+In this context, it will be difficult to identify and promote the use of a single 'off the shelf' platform and achieve buy-in from all of the agencies and lawyers involved with respect to the choice. - (c) Objectively, there are a number of advantages and a number of disadvantages that can be identified in respect of each of the 'off the shelf' communication platform solutions. - (d) Importantly, it is apparent that many 'off the shelf' communication platforms allow a user with a licence to 'invite in' the judiciary to a video link based on that platform at

+- no charge to the MOJ, subject to equipment compatibility issues that appear commonly to arise in respect of DOM1 machines. - (e) It is apparent that different court areas have already started to reach their own local solutions with different communications platforms according to local circumstances and local tastes.
 For example, a meeting of the Bar and bench in Manchester has resulted in Skype for Business being identified as the preferable platform for use in that court area.